Haubstadt, Indiana: Geography

 According to the 2010 census, Haubstadt has a total area of 0.71 sqmi, of which 0.7 sqmi (or 98.59%) is land and 0.01 sqmi (or 1.41%) is water.

 Haubstadt has several schools, including Haubstadt Community School (or HCS), Saints Peter and Paul (or Sts.
 P&P), and Saint James, located approximately 2 miles south of town.

-Haubstadt has two catholic churches, Saint James and Saints Peter & Paul, plus several smaller churches scattered in town or around the surrounding Johnson Township.
+The Haubstadt area has two catholic churches, Saint James and Saints Peter & Paul, both having their own K-8 schools, plus several smaller churches scattered in town or around the surrounding Johnson Township.